OdatNurd/OverrideAudit/docs/content/reports/package.md

     As of Package Control 4, many package dependencies are installed as actual libraries rather than as special dependency packages.
-As such, you may not see all dependencies in the report.
+As such, you may not see all or even any dependencies in the report.

 Packages themselves can be represented in any or all of the following states: